 Improvements in understanding and managing ASD in the coming years will be driven by more specific studies in the cognitive neural mechanisms that affect interaction from the observation of reinforcement or punishment as it happens to others.

-Proper timing and consistency are key for success in improving learning in children with autism using vicarious reinforcement.
+Proper timing and consistency are key to success in improving learning in children with autism using vicarious reinforcement.
 Continuous vicarious reinforcement from the start to the end of the activity might serve to hold the targeted child’s attention.